Sannidhi-Shetty2/COVID-19-Analysis/README.md

     o	Dadra and Nagar Haveli has the highest Recovery Rate.

-    o	Dadra and Nagar Haveli has the highest Recovery Rate.
+    o	October has the Highest deceased cases.